dogwoodfire/PrintpooP---Cyber/README.md

 4. Configure WiFi credentials in the Configure WiFi page
 5. Currently, there are 2 status display pages; change the display page by swiping left and right.

-Important Notice:
-The 3D hardware component is finalised; however, the firmware remains in active development and may be subject to updates.
-Develop progress [ 25% ] - NOT PUBLISH YET

 ---------------------------------------------------------------------------------------------------

 ## Part list: